 Knowing the Signs of Stroke Can Save Lives

-Four letters and three numbers can be all you need to know to save a life.
+Two small words — just six letters — and three numbers can be enough to save a life.

 Too often, we all are unfamiliar with the signs of stroke, a medical emergency.
-The four letters are
+Knowing these two words and 911 can make a life-changing difference.

 F – Face drooping